 Your applications that deploy as a set of smaller services depend on those services having the ability to interact with one another but since each of those services can be running on multiple resources, you need to utilize a way to address each service.

 In order to achieve this, you’ll need a way of implementing service discovery but you should remember, service discovery is the glue between the components, so it’s important that it is highly reliable.

-A simple way to achieve service discovery for an Amazon EC2 hosted service is through Elastic Load Balancing (ELB) where you can consume a service through a stable endpoint because each load balancer gets its own hostname.
+A simple way to achieve service discovery for an Amazon EC2 hosted service is through Elastic Load Balancing (ELB).
+Here, you can consume a service through a stable endpoint because each load balancer gets its own hostname.
 Combine this with DNS and private Amazon Route 53 zones and the particular load balancer’s endpoint can be abstracted and modified at any time.

-Another way to achieve service discovery is to allow retrieval of the endpoint IP addresses and port number of any service by using a service registration and discovery method.
-Auto naming, such as available with Amazon Route 53, makes it easier to provision instances for microservices and allows you to automatically create DNS records based on your configurations.
+Another way to achieve service discovery is to allow retrieval of the endpoint IP addresses and port number of any service.
+You can do this by using a service registration and discovery method.
+Auto naming, such as available with Amazon Route 53, makes it easier to provision instances for microservices.
+It also allows you to automatically create DNS records based on your configurations.

-While redundant manual tasks seem to only exist in order to torment us, redundancy in your AWS management can be one of the most important best practices that you implement.
+Sometimes, redundant manual tasks seem to only exist in order to torment us.
+However, redundancy in your AWS management can be one of the most important best practices that you implement.
 Eliminating single points of failure by utilizing multiple resources for the same tasks, redundancies can reduce downtime due to resource failures.

 To utilize redundancies to your greatest advantage, you can implement them in either active or standby mode.

 With active redundancy, requests are distributed to multiple redundant compute resources and if one of them fails, the rest just absorb a larger share of the workload.